 Valedictorian and salutatorian are honorary titles given to the top honor students of a class who have not excluded themselves from being eligible for this honorary title by other provisions of this Plan (transfer students not enrolled the entire senior year, full time early admission students).
 Unless excluded by other provisions of this Plan, a student who obtains rank 1 is valedictorian and a student who obtains rank 2 is salutatorian.
 A tie for rank 1 produces co-valedictorian and no salutatorian.
 The rank 3 student, in the case of co-valedictorian, may be called an honorary salutatorian.
-Unusual circumstances involving valedictorian and salutatorian not covered specifically in writing in this Plan are to be referred to the Regional Superintendent or designee for final decision.
+Unusual circumstances involving valedictorian and salutatorian not covered specifically in writing in this Plan, including students graduating in fewer than 7 semesters, are to be referred to the Chief of High Schools or designee for final decision.
 This decision will be reached in consultation with the Superintendent of Schools and the principal of the students' school (School Board Policy 5000-5430).
 Students graduating under an 18-credit option will be included in the overall class ranking for their graduation year.
 All courses taken which are not repeated must be used in the determination of grade point average for class ranking.
 Students receiving either a 24-credit diploma or an18-credit diploma are eligible to be valedictorian or salutatorian.